teateatea/heartbreaker/Broja's Downtime.md

 #### Breathing Spell (with activation)
 ##### Cost: 1,000 GP, +1 day
-Necessary if you intend to spend time in any space without air for longer than you can hold your breath (e.g. raging infernos, lakes of lava).
+Necessary if you intend to spend time in any space without air for longer than you can hold your breath *(e.g. raging infernos, lakes of lava).*
 - Uses 1 Core Slot, lasting $B$ turns.
+	- The Breathing gained ($B$) is equal to the HD of the air Elemental whose core has been connected to the suit.

 #### Additional Elemental Batteries
 - **Water Imp Cores:** +1 Resistance (500 GP).